Solar Costs

 #You'll Be in Great Company —

-Across IT, print, LED and energy solutions Australia-wide.
+Across IT, Print, LED, AV and Commercial Solar solutions Australia-wide.

-#What impacts the cost of a commercial solar system?
+#What affects the cost of a commercial solar system?

 System size (kW)

-Roof type and condition (flat vs pitched, age, access and structural requirements) can affect installation complexity, compliance, and overall cost.
+Roof type, access, shading and condition affect installation complexity, compliance and overall installation cost.

-Some sites require electrical upgrades for compliance, metering, export limits or switchboard capacity — which can influence both cost and project timeline.
+Some sites require electrical upgrades to meet compliance, metering or capacity requirements, which can affect cost and timelines.

 What return can you expect from commercial solar?